Ivana Jorović: Junior years

-Professional career

 2014–2017: WTA Tour debut

-Jorović won the QNet Open in New Delhi in 2014.
+Jorović won the Delhi Open in India in 2014.

 She made her WTA Tour main-draw debut at 2016 Jiangxi International Open in Nanchang, losing in the first round to fifth seed Zhang Kailin, in three sets.

 In June 2017, she reached the quarterfinals of the WTA 125 Bol Open, where she lost to eventual champion Aleksandra Krunić.

-2018: Grand Slam main-draw debut; biggest title to date
+2018: Major debut & biggest title

-Jorović started her year in the Australian Open qualifying, where she made her Grand Slam main-draw debut, beating Arantxa Rus, Ysaline Bonaventure and Bibiane Schoofs, to advance to the main draw, where she was beaten by fourth seed Elina Svitolina.
-Then, she entered the $25k in Altenkirchen, where she lost to Chloé Paquet in the second round.
-At the $60k Zhuhai Open, she lost in the final round of qualifying to Xun Fangying, while at the $60k Shenzhen Open, she successfully made it through the qualifying but lost to Marta Kostyuk in the first round of the main draw.
-She played at another $60k in Croissy-Beaubourg, where she lost in the second round of qualifying to Jesika Malečková.
+Jorović started her year in the Australian Open qualifying, where she made her major main-draw debut, beating Arantxa Rus, Ysaline Bonaventure and Bibiane Schoofs, to advance to the main draw, where she was beaten by fourth seed Elina Svitolina.
+Then, she entered the 25k in Altenkirchen, where she lost to Chloé Paquet in the second round.
+At the 60k Zhuhai Open, she lost in the final round of qualifying to Xun Fangying, while at the 60k Pingshan Open, she made it through the qualifying but lost to Marta Kostyuk in the first round of the main draw.
+She played at another 60k in Croissy-Beaubourg, where she lost in the second round of qualifying to Jesika Malečková.

-In April, Jorović entered two $25k events in Óbidos, winning the first one by beating Miriam Kolodziejová in the final, while in another she lost to Katie Swan in the quarterfinal.
-In the $100k Khimki Ladies Cup, she reached the quarterfinals, after beating Anastasia Gasanova and Dejana Radanović, but bowed out to Monica Niculescu.
-In May, she played in two $60k events in Japan, reaching the quarterfinals in Fukuoka Ladies Cup, where she lost to Momoko Kobori, and the second round of the Kurume Cup, retiring after only two games against Haruka Kaji.
+In April, Jorović entered two 25k events in Óbidos, winning the first one by beating Miriam Kolodziejová in the final, while in another she lost to Katie Swan in the quarterfinal.
+In the 100k Khimki Ladies Cup, she reached the quarterfinals, after beating Anastasia Gasanova and Dejana Radanović, but bowed out to Monica Niculescu.
+In May, she played in two 60k events in Japan, reaching the quarterfinals in Fukuoka where she lost to Momoko Kobori, and the second round of the Kurume Cup, retiring after only two games against Haruka Kaji.

-In August, Jorović reached her second final of the season at the $25k Woking event, losing to Tereza Smitková.
-In her next tournament, the $25k event in Chiswick, she reached the semifinals losing to Vitalia Diatchenko.
-In late August, she made it to the quarterfinals of a $60k event in Budapest, where she lost to Barbara Haas.
+In August, Jorović reached her second final of the season at the 25k Woking event, losing to Tereza Smitková.
+In her next tournament, the 25k event in Chiswick, she reached the semifinals losing to Vitalia Diatchenko.
+In late August, she made it to the quarterfinals of a 60k event in Budapest, where she lost to Barbara Haas.

 In the Asian swing, Jorović reached the main draw of two WTA Tour events through qualifying in Guangzhou and Tashkent, respectively.
 She lost in the first round in Guangzhou, but beat Ekaterina Alexandrova in Tashkent for her first WTA Tour main-draw match win, before losing to Vera Lapko in the second round.
-She lost in the final qualifying round in Moscow to Vera Zvonareva and lost in the first round of main draw of the WTA 125 Mumbai Open, but won the $100k Shenzhen Open, where she beat Zheng Saisai in the final for her biggest career title to date.
+She lost in the final qualifying round in Moscow to Vera Zvonareva and lost in the first round of main draw of the WTA 125 Mumbai Open, but won the 100k Shenzhen Longhua Open beating Zheng Saisai in the final for her biggest career title.
 Her final tournament of the season was the WTA 125 Taipei Open where she beat Sabina Sharipova in the first round, before losing to Tereza Martincová in the second.